Intellectual Property Students Association

 The main goals of the organization are to create a sense of community among students already interested in intellectual property, and to provide exposure to the IP areas of law for those students who may be unaware of its possibilities.
 These goals are accomplished by providing students with a forum and access to information through which they may investigate and discuss career options, the means to keep abreast of developments in law and related technologies, the opportunity to develop important connections with practitioners, and the chance to participate in projects offering practical experience and training.

-Projects include sponsoring speakers to discuss topics of interest within the related fields; maintaining a resource library of related reference materials, coursebooks, and study aids; and compiling and distributing members’ resumes to interested firms through the Office of Career Services.
+Projects include sponsoring speakers to discuss topics of interest within the related fields; maintaining a resource library of related reference materials, coursebooks, and study aids; and compiling and distributing members’ resumes to interested firms through the Office of Career Planning.
 Other potential projects include publication of an intellectual property journal, development of "how-to" practical seminars, and sponsorship of a panel discussion on an IP topic.
 In addition, members have the opportunity to interact socially at various events sponsored by IPSA.

 To learn more about the Intellectual Property Students Association, please visit our website.